 Some pediatric surgeons do a Foker procedure.
 In this procedure, traction sutures are placed in the ends of the esophageal pouches, brought out through the skin, and fixed with silastic buttons.
 Traction is gradually applied to the sutures, which stimulates elongation of the esophagus by as much as 1 to 2 mm/day.
-Once the ends of the esophagus have come together, or are in close proximity, a primary anastomosis is done (1 Treatment references Esophageal atresia is incomplete formation of the esophagus, frequently associated with tracheoesophageal fistula.
-Diagnosis is suspected by failure to pass a nasogastric or orogastric tube... read more ).
+Once the ends of the esophagus have come together, or are in close proximity, a primary anastomosis is done (2 Treatment references Esophageal atresia is incomplete formation of the esophagus, frequently associated with tracheoesophageal fistula.
+The abnormality is usually suspected on prenatal ultrasound due to polyhydramnios... read more ).

 The most common acute complications are leakage at the anastomosis site and stricture formation.
 Feeding difficulties are common after successful surgical repair because of poor motility of the distal esophageal segment, which occurs in up to 85% of cases.
-This poor motility predisposes the infant to gastroesophageal reflux, which occurs in up to 50% of children.
-It is recommended that all neonates with esophageal atresia be treated for reflux with acid-suppressive therapy Drug treatment Gastroesophageal reflux is the movement of gastric contents into the esophagus.
-Gastroesophageal reflux disease (GERD) is reflux that causes complications such as irritability, respiratory problems... read more (2 Treatment references Esophageal atresia is incomplete formation of the esophagus, frequently associated with tracheoesophageal fistula.
-Diagnosis is suspected by failure to pass a nasogastric or orogastric tube... read more ).
+This poor motility predisposes the infant to gastroesophageal reflux, which occurs in up to 50% of children, as well as dysphagia.
+It is recommended that all neonates with esophageal atresia be treated for reflux with acid-suppressive therapy Acid-suppressive therapy Gastroesophageal reflux is the movement of gastric contents into the esophagus.
+It may be physiologic or pathologic.
+When pathologic, it is also known as gastroesophageal reflux disease (GERD)... read more (3 Treatment references Esophageal atresia is incomplete formation of the esophagus, frequently associated with tracheoesophageal fistula.
+The abnormality is usually suspected on prenatal ultrasound due to polyhydramnios... read more ).
 If medical management for reflux fails, a Nissen fundoplication may be required.

 There are 5 types of esophageal atresia; all but one also involve a tracheoesophageal fistula.

 Sometimes diagnosis is suspected based on prenatal ultrasonography.

 Clinical manifestations include excessive secretions, coughing, and cyanosis after attempts at feeding, and aspiration pneumonia; an H-type fistula usually presents later in life and is suspected because of aspiration pneumonia.

-Diagnose by passing a nasogastric or an orogastric tube.
+Diagnose by passing a nasogastric or an orogastric tube and x-ray.

 Treat with surgical repair and acid-suppressive therapy.